melvyn9/agent-stack/README.md

 ### Understanding session_id
 The session_id parameter keeps track of conversation continuity within a single user’s container.
 - Each new session_id starts a fresh conversation.
-- Using the same session_id allows messages to be part of the same session context (for memory, if added later).
+- Using the same session_id allows messages to be part of the same session context (for memory to add later in Phase2, for now ignore).

 ```bash
 # Continuing the same session for Alice